 By the age of just 3-5 years, kids who did not have a garden were more likely to be overweight by 7.
 Children with a garden show no such similarly alarming statistics.
 And a close inspection showed that these figures were not necessarily dependent on socio-economic status.
 The 38% increase of obesity in garden-less children was exactly the same between those from lower levels of education as those from a higher level of education.

-So it seems there is a strong link here and the garden boosts child health.RELATED: RECOMMENDED PLANS FOR YOU
+So it seems there is a strong link here in early fitness habits and the garden boosts child health.RELATED: RECOMMENDED PLANS FOR YOU

 The VU University Medical Centre in Amsterdam was behind the study and it has thrown up a very interesting point and one that has perhaps received very little attention in the past.
 The report stated, “To conclude, we showed that limits on access to outdoor space is associated with future childhood overweight/obesity”.